Leaflet/Leaflet/docs/examples/zoom-levels/index.md

 ## Controlling the zoom

-A leaflet map has a several ways to control the zoom level shown, but the most obvious one is [`setZoom()`](../../reference-1.0.3.html#map-setzoom).
+A leaflet map has several ways to control the zoom level shown, but the most obvious one is [`setZoom()`](../../reference-1.0.3.html#map-setzoom).
 For example, `map.setZoom(0);` will set the zoom level of `map` to `0`.